 There are multiple ways to fix this issue.
 One way is to shoot with enough space around the edges so that you can crop later on in post-processing.
 This works for aspect ratios that are close to each other like 3:2 and 4:3.

 Every time you can’t shoot multiple images for each aspect ratio, go with Raw+JPEG option.
-You will get accurate composition in JPEG the RAW file will give you some room to play around in post for ratios close to your actual one.
+You will get accurate composition in JPEG the RAW file will give you some room to play around in post for ratios closest to your actual one.

 In the past, aspect ratio was something that you couldn’t control easily.
 It mostly depended on what type of camera you were using.

 There is no such thing as the best aspect ratio.
-It’s always a good idea to shoot for specific ratios if possible.
-A photograph is more than just pixels.
+It’s always a good idea to shoot for a specific aspect ratio if possible.
+But a photograph is more than just pixels.